mouli0007/git_demo_repo/README.md

 Use git stash when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.
 The command saves your local modifications away and reverts the working directory to match the HEAD commit.

+What is GitHub action used for?

+GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.